SeedVault/actr/README.md

 Animating Emotions by interpolating Fibonacci Chains and Iconic Gestures

 ### What is ACTR
 The ACTR project is a 3D presentation standard for avatars.
 It is a method of generating real-time avatar animation from natural language generation models (NLP).
+Check out the [full documentation with tutorial](https://github.com/SeedVault/actr/blob/master/documentation/Avatar%20%26%20Animation%20Creation%20Best%20Practices%20for%20ACTR%20v1-beta.pdf) here.

 ### Introduction
 Part of the SEED token project.
 This is a sneak preview - there is more to come.